andrewheiss/cautioning-canary/README.md

 repository (see the green “Clone or download” button at the top of the GitHub page).

-In order to reproduce this project, you’ll need to install the compendium as an R package.
-After downloading the compendium, do the
+In order to reproduce this project, you’ll need to install ASDF:
-following:

 ### Licenses